saketkc/pysradb/README.rst

     $ pysradb download -y -t 8 --out-dir ./pysradb_downloads -p SRP063852

-Downloads are organized by ``SRP/SRX/SRR`` mimicking the hiererachy of SRA projects.
+Downloads are organized by ``SRP/SRX/SRR`` mimicking the hierarchy of SRA projects.

 Downloading only certain samples of interest